paulthebaker/PAL2_utils/README.md

 efac_J1909-3744-PDFB_20CM
 efac_J1909-3744-NRT.BON.2000
 ```
-These contain info about the pulsar and instrument.
+These contain information about the pulsar and observing instrument.

 ## EQUAD